Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Conclusion

 \section{Conclusion}

 We have assembled a point cloud processing pipeline aimed at extracting a complete inventory of per-tree attributes from ALS-HD data.
-The pipeline starts by extracting semantic class labels and individual trees, which then facilitate the automatic estimation of tree- and plot-level attributes.
+The pipeline starts by extracting semantic class labels and individual trees with ForAINet, which then facilitate the automatic estimation of tree- and plot-level attributes.
 In experiments on the FOR-Instance dataset the proposed method achieved excellent segmentation performance, with 85.1$\%$ F-score for individual tree segmentation and a 73.5$\%$ mIoU for 5-class semantic segmentation.
 The good segmentation quality translates to good predictive skill for several important biophysical properties, including tree height, crown width, crown volume.
 Retrievals of DBH and tree location were less accurate, because the scanning geometry of ALS results in an unfavourable point density on the lower stems.
+Overall, the proposed method shows good performance across a variety of forest types, including the detection of many understory trees.
+Segmentation quality does, however, noticeably deteriorate if a forest exhibits complex structure, and also if the point density falls below $\approx$100\,pts/m$^2$.
 While further research is needed to address these remaining issues, we believe that fully automated tree-level forest inventories based on remotely sensed data are within reach.